Federal loans for education are a great deal. They have low interest rates and don't have to be repaid until you are done with college.

 The Three Federal Student Loan Programs

 The federal government offers education loans to students and families with and without financial need.
-The following information pertains to the 2016-2017 academic year.
+The following information pertains to the 2017-2018 academic year and is updated annually.
 All federal education loans are part of the Direct Loan Program, which means the U.S. Department of Education loans the money.

 |Loan||Eligibility||Annual Loan Limits